 - 1. Before applying power factor correction, the power factor, actual load current, individual harmonic components of individual loads and the power supply source need to be reviewed. - 2.
 Power factor correction capacitors may be installed and switched in line with motors ensuring that such a design is in compliance with Canadian Electrical Code. - 3.
 Capacitors should not be installed at the terminals with larger size AC induction motors with high inertia loads due to risk of self-excitation, after the motor is switched off.
 Self-excitation may lead to presence of over-voltages at motor/capacitor terminals.
-The capacitor rated current should be less than the no-load magnetizing current of the induction motor. - 4.
-Individual Motor Power Factor Correction - 4.1 Connection Type A1 Motor Terminals - 4.1.1 Connection of power factor correction capacitors at the motor terminals is acceptable for full voltage started motors only. - 4.1.2 Do not apply to motors started by soft starters or VFDs. - 4.1.3 Do not apply to motors which are subject to plugging, jogging, high-inertia, reversing, or open transient compound starting. - 4.1.4 Maximum capacitor size as per motor nameplate or such that capacitor current <= motor no-load current. - 4.1.5 The overload setting must be adjusted to account for the reduced motor current.
-This reduced overload setting must be clearly documented on the drawings. - 4.2 Connection Type A2 Overload Load Terminals - 4.2.1 Same as Connection Type A1, except the capacitors may be located at the motor starter instead of the motor. - 4.3 Connection Type B1 After Contactor and Before Overload - 4.3.1 Connection of power factor correction capacitors in this manner is acceptable for full voltage started motors only. - 4.3.2 Do not apply to motors started by soft starters or VFDs. - 4.3.3 Do not apply to motors which are subject to plugging, jogging, high-inertia, reversing, or open transient compound starting. - 4.3.4 Maximum capacitor size as per motor nameplate or such that capacitor current <= motor no-load current. - 4.4 Connection Type B2 Overload Cancelled - 4.4.1 Same as Connection Type B1, except the power factor correction conductors are routed back through the overload CTs to cancel the PFC current and allow the overload setting to match the motor FLA. - 4.5 Connection Type C Separate Contactor - 4.5.1 Connection of power factor correction capacitors in this manner is acceptable for most motors. - 4.5.2 Do not apply to motors started by VFDs. - 4.5.3 Capacitor size should be less than the motor kVAR rating.
+The capacitor rated current should be less than the no-load magnetizing current of the induction motor. - Individual Motor Power Factor Correction - 4.1 Connection Type A1 Motor Terminals - a) Connection of power factor correction capacitors at the motor terminals is acceptable for full voltage started motors only. - b) Do not apply to motors started by soft starters or VFDs. - c) Do not apply to motors which are subject to plugging, jogging, high-inertia, reversing, or open transient compound starting. - Maximum capacitor size as per motor nameplate or such that capacitor current <= motor no-load current. - e) The overload setting must be adjusted to account for the reduced motor current.
+This reduced overload setting must be clearly documented on the drawings. - 4.2 Connection Type A2 Overload Load Terminals - Same as Connection Type A1, except the capacitors may be located at the motor starter instead of the motor. - 4.3 Connection Type B1 After Contactor and Before Overload - a) Connection of power factor correction capacitors in this manner is acceptable for full voltage started motors only. - b) Do not apply to motors started by soft starters or VFDs. - c) Do not apply to motors which are subject to plugging, jogging, high-inertia, reversing, or open transient compound starting. - d) Maximum capacitor size as per motor nameplate or such that capacitor current <= motor no-load current. - 4.4 Connection Type B2 Overload Cancelled - a) Same as Connection Type B1, except the power factor correction conductors are routed back through the overload CTs to cancel the PFC current and allow the overload setting to match the motor FLA. - 4.5 Connection Type C Separate Contactor - a) Connection of power factor correction capacitors in this manner is acceptable for most motors. - b) Do not apply to motors started by VFDs. - c) Capacitor size should be less than the motor kVAR rating.
 Note that the capacitors in this configuration may be slightly larger than the previous connection types.

+d) When configured with a soft start, the capacitor contactor should only close after the motor is up to speed.

+5. VFDs

-- 4.5.4 When configured with a soft start, the capacitor contactor should only close after the motor is up to speed. - 5.
-VFDs - 5.1 Capacitors are not typically required to provide displacement power factor correction, but rather to filter harmonics. - 5.2 Capacitors should never be applied to VFDs without appropriately designed filtering reactors. - 6.
-In harmonic rich environments, the use of power factor correction on individual motors is generally discouraged.
-For smaller facilities, such as wastewater lift stations and flood stations, where harmonics are present it may be appropriate to install detuning reactors on individual capacitors.
+- 5.1 Capacitors are not typically required to provide displacement power factor correction, but rather to filter harmonics. - 5.2 Capacitors should never be applied to VFDs without appropriately designed filtering reactors. - 6.
+For smaller facilities, such as wastewater lift stations and flood stations, where harmonics are present install detuning reactors on individual capacitors.